ankaAR/bestiario5e/_creatures/earth-elemental-myrmidon-a.md

 ***Maul.*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 11 (2d6 + 4) puntos de daño contundente.

-***Thunderous Strike (Recharge 6).*** The myrmidon makes one maul attack.
+***Thunderous Strike (Recarga 6).*** The myrmidon makes one maul attack.
 If the attack hits, it deals an extra 16 (3d10) thunder damage, and the target must succeed on a DC 14 Strength saving throw or be knocked prone.